Introduction

 AusPlay

-Every year, the AusPlay survey asks a sample of 20,000 Australians about their participation in sports and physical recreation.
+Every year, the AusPlay survey asks a sample of 20,000 Australians about their participation in sports and physical activity.
 The survey results include estimates of the number of participants in a range of activities.
-This report only includes estimates of participants aged 15 and over.
+This report only includes estimates for participants aged 15 and over.

 Data limitations